odoo/documentation/expense/expense.rst

    :align: center

 .. tip::
-    If you track *Timesheets* on customer projects, Odoo can create an analytic account automatically once the order confirmed.
+    If you track *Timesheets* on customer projects, Twenty20 can create an analytic account automatically once the order confirmed.
     It's useful if your employees must record timesheets on customer-specific projects.
     To do so, open your order product (service item) and make sure *Track Service*